1. Payment of Fixed Percentage option

 This option can be used when you are injured in an accident and you have a trauma-based claim (directly from the car accident), the claim has already been settled, the total settlement was for $25,000 or less, the date of the accident was at least 6 months ago, and you have no expectation to receive further medical treatment.
 When sending your request, you must include either a notarized confirmation from your physician that further medical treatment is not needed, or a notarized confirmation stating that you have not received medical treatment within the last 90 days and that you do not expect further medical treatment.

 The self-calculated settlement program will generally result in a lower lien amount.
 Once you choose to enter the program, you may not appeal the final amount.
-Furthermore, Medicare will send you a letter which includes a payment form that will need to be filled out.
+Furthermore, Medicare will send you a letter that includes a payment form that will need to be filled out.
 Make sure to follow the directions carefully.

 3. $300 Threshold on Liability Settlements